Zum Inhalt springen

 Query Rewriting: The LLM reformulates the user question to produce better retrieval results.
 Example: "What were our sales?" becomes "Revenue performance Q4 2025 compared to previous year, broken down by product line."

-HyDE (Hypothetical Document Embeddings): The LLM generates a hypothetical answer document whose embedding is used for retrieval.
-Particularly effective for abstract or exploratory questions where the user's phrasing diverges significantly from the source material.
+HyDE (Hypothetical Document Embeddings): The LLM generates a hypothetical answer document.
+The system then uses that document's embedding for retrieval instead of the original query.
+This technique is particularly effective for abstract or exploratory questions where the user's phrasing diverges significantly from the source material.

 Hybrid Search: Combines semantic vector search with keyword-based BM25 scoring.
 Essential for cases where exact terms matter -- product SKUs, policy numbers, technical specifications -- that semantic similarity alone may miss.

 Cross-Encoder Re-Ranking: After initial retrieval, a cross-encoder model evaluates each document-query pair individually.
-Significantly more accurate than bi-encoder similarity, but computationally heavier.
-Typically applied to the top 20 candidates before passing the best results to the LLM.
+This approach is significantly more accurate than bi-encoder similarity.
+However, it is also computationally heavier.
+As a result, teams typically apply it only to the top 20 candidates before passing the best results to the LLM.

 Contextual Compression: Strips irrelevant portions from retrieved chunks before they enter the prompt.
 Saves tokens, reduces noise, and helps the LLM focus on the information that actually matters.